 Here is the shoulder anatomy starter pack for you.

 The pectoralis major muscle covers the anterior thoracic cage.
 It has three heads; clavicular, sternocostal and abdominal.
 Its clavicular head originates from the anterior surface of the medial half of the clavicle.
 The sternocostal head originates from the anterior surface of the sternum and rib cartilages 1-6, while its abdominal head originates from the anterior layer of the rectus sheath.

-By inserting into the lateral lip of the intertubercular sulcus of the humerus, it enables adduction and internal rotation of the arm.
+By inserting into the crest of greater tubercle of the humerus, it enables adduction and internal rotation of the arm.
 Also, it draws the scapula anteroinferiorly.
 The pectoralis major muscle is innervated by the lateral and medial pectoral nerves.

 Learn more about the pectoralis major here.

 The pectoralis minor lies underneath the pectoralis major muscle.
 It originates at the rib cartilages 3-5 and inserts to the medial border and the coracoid process of the scapula.
 The medial pectoral nerve supplies the muscle.
 The pectoralis minor draws the scapula anteroinferiorly and anchors it to the thoracic cage.